 Protohistoric material from the Puteoli area is preserved in the Museo Nazionale in Florence, the British Museum and the Ethnological Museum in Cambridge.
 More material was excavated in 1984.
 The settlement enters the historical period through Hieronymus.
 Writing at the end of the fourth century AD, he informs us that Puteoli was founded by people from the Greek island of Samos, near the Turkish coast: "The Samians founded Dicaearchia, which is now called Puteoli" (Samii Dicaearchiam condiderunt, quam nunc Puteolos vocant; Chronicon, Migne 27,377-378).
 He assigns the event to 530 BC.
 There must be a link with conflicts between Samians and the tyrant Polykrates, as described by Herodotus in his Histories (III,39-60).
 The name of the new city was appropriate: the Greek Dikaiarcheia stands for "just rule" or " rule by the just", aristocratic oligarchs perhaps.
-In the words of Festus: Dicaearchia vocabatur, quae nunc Puteoli, quod ea civitas quondam iustissime regebatur.
+Festus also says that the city was once ruled in a most just way (Dicaearchia vocabatur, quae nunc Puteoli, quod ea civitas quondam iustissime regebatur).

 Between 340 and 330 BC the city came under Roman rule.
 In 214 BC the city was besieged by Hannibal, but could not be taken.
 In 194 BC a Roman colony was established: 300 settlers were sent to the town (Titus Livius, Ab Urbe Condita XXXIV,45).